-The LIFE Platform meeting “Volunteering for Nature Conservation” will be hosted by the Estonian Fund for Nature, as the coordinating beneficiary of the project LIFE MIRES ESTONIA, and supported by the AwaRaEst LIFE Capacity Building Project.
+The LIFE Platform meeting “Volunteering for Nature Conservation” was hosted by the Estonian Fund for Nature, as the coordinating beneficiary of the project LIFE MIRES ESTONIA, and supported by the AwaRaEst LIFE Capacity Building Project.

-The main goal of the meeting is to share experiences, to discuss lessons learned and to identify steps to take in order to increase the impact of volunteers in nature conservation.
+The main goal of the meeting was share experiences, to discuss lessons learned and to identify steps to take in order to increase the impact of volunteers in nature conservation.

-Moreover, you will have the possibility to become a volunteer and take part in one day of practical volunteering work in the mire.
+Moreover, participants had the possibility to become a volunteer and take part in one day of practical volunteering work in the mire.
 The detailed agenda of the day, an overview of the work, suggestions for clothing, etc are available here.
 Please read it carefully to be prepared.
 The work is physically demanding, but completely doable for people with average physique and stamina.

 Please note that the working language of the meeting will be English.
 No translation will be provided.

 The participants are expected to arrange and cover their own travel and accommodation cost.
 This means that although a pre-booking has been made, each participant is responsible for contacting this hotel or any other and make a booking.
 For more details, please refer to the “Registration and Logistics” booklet.
 Also there is an online map with all the meeting venues in Tartu.

 All coffee breaks and lunches indicated in the agenda are offered by the host projects and free of charge for the participants.
 The same goes for the Joint Dinner, which will be held on a boat on River Emajõgi, on Wednesday evening – 19 September 2018.
 Also a second Joint Dinner in Püssirohukelder on Thursday eve – 20 September 2018 will be provided.